Employment Spotlight: Korea Labor Law Highlights

 Global businesses have long had their eyes on Korea.
 According to the latest World Bank annual ratings, the country is now ranked number 4 among global economies for ease of doing business.
 Business-friendly policies, leading technological and digital infrastructure, and unparalleled education system investments highlight its emergence as a top target for global expansion and investment.

 For businesses targeting Korea and potential peripheral opportunities in this fast-growing Asian markets, this article gives insight into a key expansion consideration.
 Namely, understanding the workforce and associated labor issues around employing local staff.

 Based on statistics from Korea’s Ministry of Employment and Labor (MOEL), there are approximately 27.2 million economically active people, with an employment rate of 66.1% based on the Organization for Economic Cooperation and Development (OECD) standard.

-Labor and business policies have established the minimum wage for 2017 at 6,470 Korean Won (KRW) per hour, or approximately $5.92 USD per hour, a 7.3% increase from the previous year.
-The Labor Standards Act also provides for a 50% wage premium for overtime.
+Labor and business policies have established the minimum wage for 2019 at 8,350 Korean Won (KRW) per hour, or approximately $ 7.37 USD per hour, a 10.9 % increase from the previous year.

 Korea is taking measures to address its growing labor shortage